duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 Requires: 1 Duckiebot in configuration [DB18](#duckiebot-configurations) (make sure there is a Duckie on it)

-Requires: 1 External computer to operate the demo, with a [Docker installation](#laptop-setup).
+Requires: 1 External computer to operate the demo, with a [Docker installation](#laptop-setup) and ROS installation to visualize the results.

 Requires: [Camera calibration](#camera-calib) completed.